Human Resource Functions

 Summative Versus Formative Evaluation

 Trainers are not only interested in the outcomes of training programs; they also want to know what process factors influence the outcome of the training.
-This information can be obtained observing the trainees and trainers and monitoring the training process at certain intervals.
+This information can be obtained by observing the trainees and trainers and by monitoring the training process at certain intervals.